 While there isn't much participation locally, our students would benefit from networking with other schools in implementing the United Nations Global Goals program.
-4. Sufficient self-knowledge and knowledge of his or her mental and physical wellness.
-Yes Current: We use Second Step to address this building-wide, and it's also a part of our health curriculum.
+Sufficient self-knowledge and knowledge of his or her mental and physical wellness.
+Yes Current: This is currently addressed through the health curriculum.
 Along with Second Step, specialized lessons addressing common building behaviors are created specifically for the needs of Lakewood.
 The counseling department provides direct links to students for meeting requests.
 All 6th graders take a year of physical education and 7th and 8th graders each take a semester.
-We have a school counselor for each grade level, two social workers, and a family support worker.
+We have a school counselor for each grade level, one social worker, and one part time social worker for our Special Education students, and a family support worker.
 We have a partnership with Central Kansas Mental Health and have a therapist on site one day a week.
 Qualifying students can work with one of our two case managers that work with their students throughout the day.
 All three grades are provided instruction on the impacts of drugs and alcohol through a program called Project Alert.
 Desired: We must retain our ESSER funded positions (Social Workers, MTSS Coordinator) and retain Central Kansas Mental Health services at the building level.
 We would benefit from additional spaces to provide private counseling to our students receiving CKMH services.
 Our students would also benefit from a Personal Fitness class that teaches the foundations of weight training.
 Our track needs to be refinished to promote year-round usage for our PE classes and the community.